-academic year.
+buque's first independent black church edifice would not be built until after the Civil War.
+Neither is there evidence of a black leadership structure.
+A case might be made that the relative value of contributions to the Methodist household-that is, father and mother and children (if any)-predominated over the "augmented" household-a nuclear family plus lodgers.
+But this is best interpreted as evidence not of socioeconomic health, but simply of an out-migration of blacks that had considerably eased the pressures on available housing.
+No black child had attended school in the 1849-50 academic year.
 All eight of the black adult males claimed occupations; one was a carpenter, one a miner, one a barber, in addition to two servants and three laborers.
 But only three of them owned real property.
-Thomas C. Brown, the black barber, claimed \$1,100 worth of land; a laborer, Anthony Arthur, claimed \$1,000 worth; and Aaron Baptiste, \$600 worth.

-That the climate of race relations in Dubuque had improved much since the lynching is questionable.
-On election day in August of 1856 a respectable Dubuque businessman made so bold as to remark publicly that would, not implausibly, place Nat Morgan and "Uncle he conside Tom" at the top of the black hierarchy-the one a cook "or as an whose services were in demand by local whites, the self."
-Infu he considered a black person to be as good as himself, "or as an Irishman, if he [the Irishman] behaved himself."
+Thomas C. Brown, the black barber, claimed \$1,100 worth of land; a laborer, Anthony Arthur, claimed \$1,000 worth; and Aaron Baptiste, \$600 worth. buque had improved much since the lynching is questionable.
+On election day in August of 1856 a respectable Dubuque businessman made so bold as to remark publicly that he considered a black person to be as good as himself, "or as an Irishman, if he [the Irishman] behaved himself."
 Infuriated onlookers knocked him to the sidewalk, seriously injuring him, and would doubtless have killed him, it is said, had not the unfortunate man been rescued by the police.

-In 1840, 42 percent of all black Iowans lived in Dubuque.
-Ten years later that percentage had dropped to 9.
-The new capital of Afro-American Iowa in 1850 was Muscatine, a Mississippi River settlement some eighty miles to the south.

-Originally a small trading post at a site convenient for landing water-borne supplies for the Sauk and Mesquakie of the interior, Muscatine had been platted. as a townsite in 1836 and early became an important stopping place for general steamboat traffic.
-In the 1840s it became, like Dubuque, a leading lumber-milling center fed by the vast pineries of northwest Wisconsin.
-Young Samuel Clemens, who apparently worked there for a few months in his brother's newspaper office, remembered Muscatine for its fabulous summer sunsets.
+parently worked there for a few months in his brother's newspaper office, remembered Muscatine for its fabulous summer sunsets.

 In 1840 the census taker counted only twenty-five blacks in Muscatine, a figure amounting to perhaps 5 percent of the total village population.
 All lived in households headed by whites.
 Fifteen of them, in fact, lived in the house of David Warfield, a young sawmill owner, the males probably being employed at the mill.
 The town's other blacks appear mainly to have been house servants living in the homes of leading business and professional men.

-In the following decade Muscatine's blacks doubled in number at the same time their proportion of the town's total population shrank to 2.5 percent.
-They also had been relatively successful, meanwhile, in establishing residential independence from local whites.
-In 1850, with the exception of two hotel boarders and a mulatto child evidently living with her white kinfolk, only one of the town's sixty-two blacks lived with a Caucasian family.
-This, it may be imagined, was indispensable to the development of a true black community possessing its own institutions and structure of leadership.
+100 worth of land; a laborer, Anthony Arur, claimed \$1,000 worth; and Aaron Bapte, \$600 worth.
+That the climate of race relations in Duique had improved much since the lynching questionable.
+On election day in August of 356 a respectable Dubuque businessman ade so bold as to remark publicly that he nsidered a black person to be as good as mself, "or as an Irishman, ifhe [the Irishman] ehaved him self."
+Infuriated onlookers nocked him to the sidewalk, seriously injuring n 1840, 42 percent of all black Iowans lived in Dubuque.
+Ten years later that percentage had dropped to 9.
+The new capital of Afro-American Iowa in 1850 was Muscatine, a Mississippi River settlement some eighty miles to the south.

+Originally a small trading post at a site convenient for landing water-borne supplies for the Sauk and Mesquakie of the interior, Muscatine had been platted as a townsite in 1836 and early became an important stopping place for general steamboat traffic.
+In the 1840s it became, like Dubuque, a leading lumber-milling center fed by the vast pineries of northwest Wisconsin.
+Young Samuel Clemens, who apown institutions and structure of leadership.
 Unlike the Dubuque blacks of the 1840s, Muscatine's Afro-Americans made this transition, and an important event of 1849 reflected their social maturation.
 In October of that year they met to organize an African Methodist Episcopal church.
 Accepting the deed to a lot on Seventh Street, where the A.M.E. edifice would rise, the congregation's leaders evidently embraced the town's most prominent blacks.